Arm Sling: FSA Eligibility

 How do arm slings treat injuries?

-Arm slings are over-the-counter (OTC) items that do not require a prescription from a doctor for reimbursement through FSAs, HSAs and HRAs.
+Arm slings are eligible for reimbursement through FSAs, HSAs and HRAs.
 In the event of a broken bone in the shoulder, arm or wrist, arm slings are one of the most reliable methods of immobilizing the affected area and preventing it from moving, which is critical to ensuring that the broken bones set correctly and heal in a timely fashion.
 Whether an arm sling is used is dependent on the type of fracture that has taken place.
 Fractures fall into the following categories via American Academy of Orthopaedic Surgeons:

 Bone fracture classifications